PopGenClustering/Clumppling/README.md

 A file with custom colors is also provided at [examples/custom_colors.txt](examples/custom_colors.txt) for use in examples.

 1. **Ensure that the data files have been successfully downloaded and put under the right directory.**
-Download the example files from [the examples directory](examples) in the GitHub repository.
+Download the example files from [the directory "examples"](examples) in the GitHub repository.
 For each example dataset, unzip the files into the folder with the same name as the zip file.

 2. **Ensure that the current path is the correct directory.** By default, you should be in the parent directory of the "examples" folder, i.e., in your command-line interpreter, make sure that you navigate to the directory where the folder "exmaples" is located.
 Alternatively, update the paths correspondingly in the following example scripts.